t0642k8/PowerPlatform/PowerApps/Visitor/Readme.md

     <td>&nbsp;</td><td>&nbsp;</td>
   </tr>
     <tr>
-    <td>3) Create a site and name it CrisisCommunications.
+    <td>3) Create a site and name it Visitors.
 You can pick any name but make sure it is one word.
            There is another place to put the displayed title of the App with the format and spaces you want but
            for now press OK.</td>
      <td><a href="images/s2_CreateSite.png"><img src="images/s2_CreateSite.png" width="250"></a></td>